 - 1. Reasonable silence for a working environment is expected. - 2.
 Students may be given assigned seats. - 3.
-Students will be in their assigned seats, not on desks, windowsills, heaters, etc. - 4.
+Students will be in their assigned seats, not sitting on desks, windowsills, heaters, etc. - 4.
 Students must have academic work to do.
-(Even if all assignments have been done, every student must bring work to do or a book to read.) - 6.
-No electronic devices including headphones except for school-issued Chromebooks. - 7.
-Attendance will be taken prior to any students being allowed to leave.

-- 8. Students leaving with a pre-signed pass must have the study hall monitor's initials and departure time on the pass. - 9.
-Students will keep the pass in his or her possession until reporting to the next supervising teacher.
-The student must report back to their study hall teacher before the end of the period - 10.
+Even if all assignments have been done, every student must bring work to do or a book to read. - 6.
+No electronic devices including headphones/earbuds except for school-issued Chromebooks. - 7.
+Attendance will be taken prior to any students being allowed to leave. - 8.
+Students leaving with a pre-signed pass must have the study hall monitor's initials and departure time on the pass. - 9.
+Students will keep the pass in their possession until reporting to the next supervising teacher. - 10.
 The study hall monitor cannot issue passes (except to the bathroom).
 Students must have a pre-signed pass for the teacher they want to see.